jan146/msi-gns3vm/README.md

 You can continue with the [RDP section](README.md#Accessing%20the%20remote%desktop)

 # Accessing the remote desktop
 Now you can access the VM via your web browser.
-Head to https://localhost:5901/vnc.html or replace `localhost` with the appropriate IP address, if you're running this on a remote server.<br>
+Head to https://localhost:5901/vnc.html or replace `localhost` with the appropriate IP address, if you're running this on a remote server (cloud-init).<br>
 *Note:* Some browsers may block the connection because the SSL certificate is self-signed, so you might have to click some additional buttons to access the noVNC panel:

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/51584002/146689712-da422f15-2ba7-43d0-920f-86dc346ce8e6.png" width=50%>
 </p>

-After that, enter the VNC server password (see [passwords subsection](README.md#Changing%20passwords) for details) and click *Connect*.<br>
+After that, enter the VNC server password (see [passwords section](README.md#Changing%20passwords) for details) and click *Connect*.<br>
 You should now see something like this (Vagrant):

 <p align="center">